SAP-samples/teched2023-DA260/exercises/ex3/README.md

    ![Ex03_01](images/Ex03_01.png)

-2. Create Graphical view of semantic type Analytical dataset with delta local table and source table.
+2. Create Graphical view of semantic type Analytical dataset with delta local table that was the target table in transformation flow created in exercise-2 and source table (products table).

    ![Ex03_02](images/Ex03_02.png)